Throw-in: Procedure

-Infringements
+Offences

-Opposing players failing to respect the required distance (2 m) before the ball is in play, or otherwise unfairly distracts or impedes the thrower may receive a caution (yellow card) for unsporting behaviour.
+Opposing players failing to respect the required distance (2 m) before the ball is in play, or otherwise unfairly distract or impede the thrower, may receive a caution (yellow card) for unsporting behaviour.
 If the throw-in has already been taken when the referee stops play for this offence, an indirect free kick is awarded.

-If the thrower fails to deliver the ball per the required procedure, or delivers it from a point other than where the ball left the field of play, the throw-in is awarded to the opposing team.
+If the thrower fails to deliver the ball per the required procedure or from a point other than where the ball left the field of play, the throw-in is awarded to the opposing team.
 This is commonly known as a "foul throw".
+However, if the ball touches the ground before entering the field (but it was taken correctly), the same team retakes the throw-in from the same position.

-It is an infringement for the thrower to touch the ball a second time before it has been touched by another player; this is punishable by an indirect free kick to the opposing team from where the offence occurred, unless the second touch was also a more serious handling offence, in which case it is punishable by a direct free kick or penalty kick.
+It is an infringement for the thrower to touch the ball a second time before another player has touched it; this is punishable by an indirect free kick to the opposing team from where the offence occurred, unless the second touch was also a more serious handling offence, in which case it is punishable by a direct free kick or penalty kick.

-If a player appears to take a throw-in but suddenly leaves it to a teammate to take, the player is cautioned for delaying the restart of play.
-Any player who excessively delays the restart of play is also cautioned.
+If a player appears to take a throw-in but suddenly leaves it to a teammate to take, the player may be cautioned for delaying the restart of play.
+Any player who excessively delays the restart of play may also be cautioned.

 A goalkeeper cannot handle a ball thrown directly by a teammate.
-This cannot be circumvented by the keeper using the feet first before handling the ball.
-If this infringement occurs within the goalkeeper's penalty area, an indirect free kick is awarded.
-If the infringement occurs outside the goalkeeper's penalty area, a direct free kick is awarded.
+The keeper cannot circumvent this by using the feet before handling the ball.
+An indirect free kick is awarded if this infringement occurs within the goalkeeper's penalty area, and a direct free kick is awarded if the infringement occurs outside the goalkeeper's penalty area.